The temple garment is definitely one of the most misunderstood and mocked symbols of The Church of Jesus Christ of Latter-day Saints.

 The day of her temple experience arrived, and it was everything we hoped would be.
 We were specifically praying that she would be able to feel of God’s love for her, and we encouraged her to have that be her main focus while attending.

 Let’s just say that God definitely fulfilled his end of the bargain and we all knew that God’s presence was there and that He loves Sara.

-After family and friends gathered in the celestial room and shared their kind and congratulatory words with Sara, my wife and I spent a few minutes sitting on one of the couches in the celestial room soaking it all in.
+After family and friends gathered in the celestial room and shared their kind and congratulatory words with Sara, my wife and I spent a few minutes sitting on either side of her one of the couches in the celestial room, just soaking it all in.

-We asked her if she had any questions and she said she had a million earlier, but she couldn’t remember any at the moment.
-We just chatted about her experience and started talking through some things we have learned over the years.
+We asked her if she had any questions and she said she had a million earlier, but couldn’t remember any at the moment.
+We just chatted about her experience and started talking through some things we have learned from the temple.

 As we were about to leave, I asked her if there was anything else she wanted to say or ask, and this is when she dropped one of the most profound things I’ve ever heard her say.

 “I’m just so excited to wear the garment after learning everything that it means.”

 Wow.
 What an incredibly spiritually mature response.
 I was definitely not expecting those words to come out of her mouth, and it is definitely not how I would have ever expressed it.

 My wife and daughter were able to receive some beautiful instruction in the temple about the garment, being reminded that it is the only tangible thing that you take with you outside of the temple into the world as a reminder of the things you have learned and covenanted.